GoogleCloudPlatform/document-intake-accelerator/README.md

     - Web App Domain (e.g. adp-dev.cloudpssolutions.com)
     - API endpoint IP address (from kubectl describe ingress | grep Address)
     - localhost
-- Go to Project Overview > Project settings, you will use these info in the next step.
+- Go to Project Overview > Project settings, you will use this info in the next step.
-- In the codebase, open up micorservices/adp_ui/.env in an Editor (e.g. VSCode), and change the following values accordingly.
+- In the codebase, open up microservices/adp_ui/.env in an Editor (e.g. VSCode), and change the following values accordingly.
     - REACT_APP_BASE_URL
       - The custom Web App Domain that you added in the previous step.
       - Alternatively, you can use the API Domain IP Address (Ingress), e.g. http://123.123.123.123